Hemorrhoids – Diagnosis, Symptoms, and Treatment

 - Impaired intestinal motility – due to diabetes mellitus, advanced age

-These features either lead to slow transit of stool through the colon or mechanical obstruction of stool through the gastrointestinal tract.
+These features lead to slow transit of stool through the colon or mechanical obstruction of stool through the gastrointestinal tract.

 Constipation leads to increased pressure in the colon and rectum.
 This promotes the dilation and protrusion of veins in the rectum.
 Individuals who sustain rectal trauma in the setting of sexual intercourse may also sustain damage to rectal veins.
 These dilated veins are more prone to bleeding and can irritate the rectal vault, causing itching.
 Hemorrhoids can also form blood clots, causing severe pain (thrombosed hemorrhoid).